CDN

 Framework for Cultural Development Planning

-This resource offers a planning framework that will enable a consistent approach and terminology for cultural development professionals across all organisation in Australia.
-It is intended to contribute to more effective practice in cultural development planning, and in so doing, to assist artists, producers and managers to achieve better outcomes for their audiences and communities.
+This resource offers a planning framework that will enable a consistent approach and terminology for arts and cultural professionals across all types of organisations.
+It is intended to contribute to more effective practice in cultural planning, and in so doing, to assist artists, producers and managers to achieve better outcomes for their audiences and communities.

-The Framework is written in the context of key international and national policy agendas relevant to governments, particularly United Cities and Local Government (the peak body for local government in the world) Committee for Culture’s Policy Statement on Culture, and other planning frameworks relevant to Australia.
-It is informed by contemporary approaches to planning and governance, and draws from ideas about evidence based planning that arts and cultural organisations already use.
+The Framework is written in the context of key international and national policy agendas relevant to governments, particularly United Cities and Local Government (the peak body for local government in the world) Committee for Culture’s Policy Statement on Culture, and other planning frameworks relevant in Australia.
+It is informed by contemporary approaches to planning and governance and draws from ideas about evidence-based planning that arts and cultural organisations already use.

 The Framework recommends a planning process that is integrated with other plans in a government or to the governance document of the organisation.
 It is underpinned by six key principles: based on values, directed towards goals, focussed on outcomes, informed by evidence, underpinned by a theory of change and respondent to evaluation.

-It does not direct or specify activities that individual councils should be involved in, but only the process of deciding what these activities should be, based on goals of the organisation, the evidence base, community needs and available resources.
+It does not direct or specify activities that producers and organisations should be involved in, but only the process of deciding what these activities should be, based on goals of the producer or organisation, the evidence base, community needs and available resources.
 It suggests who should write plans and when they should be written.

 How the Framework is being developed

-The Framework was first conceptualised in response to needs identified in a survey of Victorian local government cultural development plans, undertaken by CDN in 2013 (Dunphy, Metzke & Tavelli, 2013).
-This revealed that councils across Victoria were increasingly developing cultural plans, but there was a lack of an agreed framework and informing principles between them.
-The need for more connection between cultural plans and other strategic council documents, particularly council plans, was identified.
+The Framework was first conceptualised in response to needs identified in a survey of local government cultural development plans, undertaken by CDN in 2013 (Dunphy, Metzke & Tavelli, 2013).
+This revealed that local governments were increasingly developing cultural plans, but there was a lack of an agreed framework and informing principles between them.
+The need for more connection between cultural plans and other strategic documents, particularly corporate plans, was identified.
 The research also demonstrated the need for: more systematic use of data and evidence; a greater focus on outcomes, rather than inputs and activities; more cohesive theories of change; and stronger evaluation practices.

-The first version of the Framework was presented to 75 staff from 50 Victorian councils in a series of forums across the state in 2014 and 2015.
+The first version of the Framework was presented to 75 staff from 50 councils in a series of forums in 2014 and 2015.
 It was re-shaped during that process and since, in response to officers’ feedback and CDN’s experience in sharing the ideas across Australia.

 The ongoing development of the Framework is also being undertaken in collaboration with all governments and the arts sector nationally.
-It is being trialled in a range of councils in Victoria and NSW and updated and improved in response to use.
+It was trialled in a range of councils in Australia and updated and improved in response to use.

 For more information: